underyx/conference-notes/craft-2016/scaling-uber-with-microservices.md

   - Logging is surprisingly expensive, can amplify issues.
   - Teams need to know how much of the infrastructure they are consuming with all those logs.
-  - ACTION: Check Uber's logging libraries.
+  - TODO: Check Uber's logging libraries.
 - Have simple performance requirements/default SLAs, something like 99p
   response should be <5s.
 - Synthetic load should be on production basically all the time, so all system